Revisiting 1920s Men’s Hairstyles

 It was widespread throughout the teen years and became less popular as the twenties progressed, although it was sometimes a required style for older men with thinning hair or a receding hairline–a technique known as the combover.
 Additionally, it was more flattering on a round face.

 A small amount of product was applied to men’s curly hair in the 1920s, and they would occasionally create a finger wave or two.
-Photo Credit: Deposit Photos
+Photo: Deposit Photos

 Thinning Hair During the ’20s

-Having no hair or thinning locks was vastly different from having thick waves or medium-length tresses.
-The shine of the scalp was highlighted by brushing the hair back and finishing it off with Brilliantine, making it gleam more than ever before.
+Having no hair or thinning locks vastly differed from having thick waves or medium-length tresses.
+Brushing the hair back and finishing it off with Brilliantine highlighted the scalp’s shine, making it gleam more than ever before.

 Create a modern 1920s look with a slicked-back hairstyle with a little volume added.
-Photo Credit: Deposit Photos
+Photo: Deposit Photos

 Have you gotten any ideas from the past and these 1920s men’s hairstyles?
-You can get the look right now by applying gel to your hair and styling it in a slicked-back style.
-Please do not overdo it with the product, making it look dated.
+You can get the look right now by applying gel to your hair and styling it slicked back.
+Please do not overdo it with the product, as it will make it look dated.

-To get your hair ready for these roaring 20s hairstyles, you will want to use pomade or wax products to help hold your hair in place.
-You can also use hairspray if you’re looking for something more casual and less formal.
+To prepare your hair for these roaring 20s hairstyles, you will want to use pomade or wax products to help hold your hair in place.
+You can also use hairspray if you want something more casual and less formal.

 Models Anatol Modzelewski, Florian Neuville, and Nate Hill appear in a fashion editorial for Tabula Rasa, shot by Therese + Joel and inspired by the 1920s Berlin fashion scene.
 Finger waves, slicked-back hair, and side parts create an artistic narrative for you.